hadi-nayebi/CustomInstructions/README.md

-# 🤖 Technical Meeting GPT: How It Works 🌟
+# 🤖 Technical Meeting: How It Works 🌟

 ## Introduction
 Welcome to the **Technical Meeting**!
 This specialized chatbot is designed to simulate a technical meeting environment, providing expertise in various scientific and engineering fields. 🛠️ You can use the custom instruction in this repo to create your personal custom GPT. <br>